shahbazi-m/shahbazi-m.github.io/_pages/about.md

 ---
 About me
 ------
-I am a biologist specialized in bioinformatics and cell biology, investigating the cellular and molecular mechanisms underlying human conditions and the environmental responses of organisms.
-I have applied my expertise in the context of genetic epidemiology, stem cell biology, and space biology.
-After postdoctoral research at Stanford University, using RNA‑seq and protein arrays, I joined the University of Chicago in a bioinformatics role, successfully leading four projects that resulted in peer‑reviewed publications.
+I am a biologist specialised in bioinformatics and cell biology, investigating the underlying mechanisms of human conditions and the environmental responses of organisms.
+After the postdoctoral research at Stanford University, using RNA‑seq and protein arrays, I joined the University of Chicago in a bioinformatics role, successfully leading four projects that resulted in peer‑reviewed publications.
 In the coming years, I intend to expand my bioinformatics research and integrate my computational skills directly into wet‑lab experiments.

 Experience
 ------